Buyer Frequently Asked Questions

 Q. Are home warranties the same thing as home insurance?

 A. Home warranties offer you protection for a specific period of time (e.g. one year) against potentially costly problems, like unexpected repairs on appliances or home systems, which are not covered by homeowner’s insurance.
-Warranties are becoming more popular because they offer protection during the time immediately following the purchase of a home, a time when many people find themselves cash-strapped.
+Warranties are becoming more popular because they offer protection during the time immediately following the purchase of a home, a time when many people find themselves cash strapped.
+Please make sure you read the home warranty coverage before selecting a specific policy so that you can make sure you understand the coverage you are getting.

 Q. Do I really need to do a home inspection?